vhollingshead/lbnl_best_public/README.md

 ### How do I compile main.py into an executable on Mac and Windows?

-### I want to change the backend calculations.
-How do I change the UI?

 ### Why do Mac and Windows versions have a separate set of folders?